jactor-rises/jactor-modules/README.md

 ### What is this repository for? ###

-The main purpose is to learn about programming microservices and spring jpa.
+The main purpose is to learn about programming microservices with focus on REST and spring jpa.

 This project is a microservice dealing with persistence to an database using jpa (java persistence api) via spring-data-jpa and is a microservice to use under